 - what the receipt of financial assistance from the Society will mean to the applicant

-- A financial statement providing documentary evidence of the applicant’s 'necessitous financial circumstances'
+- A financial statement providing documentary evidence of the applicant’s financial need

 - The applicant’s education details to date, including academic transcript(s)

 - Proof of offer and acceptance, or enrolment, into an APAC-accredited postgraduate coursework degree in 2017

-- Completed academic referee report and a community referee report (see application form below)
+- Completed academic referee report and a community referee report (see referee report forms below)

 - A selection committee reviews all applications and may conduct telephone interviews with applicants who met the eligibility criteria and submitted a properly completed application form, and all necessary supporting documentation, prior to the close of nominations.

 - The selection committee may seek additional information, in the form of external assessor or referee reports, or other independent advice to assist in selecting the bursary recipient(s).

 - The selection committee will recommend the recipient(s) to the APS Board based on merit, providing the above eligibility criteria have been met to the committee’s satisfaction.

 - The recipient(s) will be formally notified in writing before any public announcement is made.

 - A profile of the recipient(s) will be published on the APS website and in the Society’s bimonthly bulletin, InPsych, in June of the year the bursary is awarded.

 Closing date and application form